-When it comes to diets and food, guinea pigs need special attention and plenty of vitamin C. This is where rose hip could play a valuable role!
-But what exactly is rose hip?
-Well, it is a fruit that grows on the rose plant.
-They come in many different colors, from a dark intense purple to bright red to orange and black.
-Further, they grow in spring and summer as the result of flower pollination.
-This fruit can not only be eaten as a raw berry, but it also makes a great power food in jams, syrups, jellies, and part of nutritious and healthy smoothies.
-Having this in mind, could the rose hip be beneficial to smaller house pets like guinea pigs?
+Rose hip is a type of fruit that grows on rose plants.
+They come in a variety of colors, ranging from a dark intense purple to a bright red to orange and black.
+This fruit can be eaten raw as a berry, but it also makes an excellent power food in jams, syrups, jellies, and as a component of nutritious and healthy smoothies.
+It is also beneficial to guinea pigs.

-Can guinea pigs eat rose hip?
-Absolutely yes, guinea pigs can eat the rose hip but be aware that this fruit is sweet and sugar in large amounts is not good for the guinea pigs.
+Absolutely yes, guinea pigs can eat the rose hip.
+However, be aware that this fruit is sweet and contain sugar in large amounts.
 This is why you need to give them rose hip in moderation with proper serving sizes.

-- High in iron – surprisingly, the rose hip has high percentages of iron and this can be beneficial for your guinea pig’s red cell count and they will be healthier.
-This can be especially important for pregnant sows that need not only extra energy and food but also the highest quantities of red cells to cope with the pregnancy.
+Surprisingly, the rose hip has high percentages of iron .
+This can be beneficial for your guinea pig’s red cell count.
+This can be important for pregnant sows that need not only extra energy and food but also the highest quantities of red cells to cope with the pregnancy.

 Nutrition Facts of Rose Hip